Living with Lydia: Release

-Episodes of Living with Lydia also aired in the United States on The International Channel (later renamed AZN Television) from 2003 to 2004 as part of the "Asia Street" lineup.
+This series was also aired in the United States on The International Channel (later renamed AZN Television) from 2003 to 2004 as part of the "Asia Street" lineup.
 In April 2006, up until the network left the air in April 2008, AZN bought the show back and was rerunning them three times a week due to popular demand, starting with the series' fourth and final season.
 It was also broadcast on TVB Pearl in Hong Kong and Jak TV in Indonesia.

-The 4th season of the series was rebroadcast on Singapore's Channel 5 in 2008 as a tribute to Shum after her death.
+The series was rebroadcast on Singapore's Mediacorp Channel 5 in 2008 as a tribute to Shum after she died.

 DVD release

 On 29 April 2008 PMP Entertainment in Malaysia released a DVD collection containing all 52 episodes, which includes subtitles in Chinese, in Region 3-formatted countries.
 Although the DVDs are out of print, PMP is expected to re-issue the DVDs when it becomes available.

 Accolades

-The series was nominated in two categories at the 2003 Asian Television Awards, in which "Living With Lydia" was up for "Best Comedy Programme" and "Best Comedy Performance by an Actress" for Sum for her hilarious portrayal of the series' feisty title character.
-Sum won in the latter category and it was the show's only win at the event.
+The series was nominated in two categories at the 2003 Asian Television Awards, in which it was up for "Best Comedy Programme" and "Best Comedy Performance by an Actress" for Shum for her hilarious portrayal of the series' feisty title character.
+Shum won in the latter category and it was the show's only win at the event.